It’s a tough time to be a business leader.

 From layoffs and hiring freezes to merger and acquisition activity, organizations face many challenges.
 Data-driven workforce planning shows which employees may be at risk of burnout so you can act quickly.

 Once you have a workforce analytics solution in place, you can use data to make informed workforce planning decisions.
 Our recommendation?
-Start with the following five core steps.
+Build a strategy with the following five core steps:

 Step 1: Establish your strategic objectives